7 ways our new NPQs will support your school

 We know education is not fair and too many children aren’t getting the education they deserve.
 In 2018, we found that 14% of schools in UK’s poorest communities were given the worst Ofsted scores for leadership, compared to 5% in wealthier areas.
 At Teach First we want to make sure that schools that teach the most disadvantaged pupils get the best leadership training and support.

-At Teach First, we will provide fully funded one-to-one support for schools in the most challenging circumstances.
+However, we know that is can be hard to find the bandwidth to implement new learning really effectively.
+Therefore, at Teach First, we will provide fully funded one-to-one support for schools in the most challenging circumstances.
 This support will help leaders focus on how to apply and implement their learning effectively in their specific context.

 Teachers and leaders learn best when able to develop focused and specialist expertise.
 Where leadership training is too generic, it can be hard to implement improvements in practice.
 The new NPQ frameworks are much more domain-specific.
 The NPQ for Senior Leadership (NPQSL), Headship (NPQH) and Executive Leadership (NPQEL) cover the ten core domains of effective school leadership, and identify the core evidence and theory, as well as the key skills that leaders need to put into practice.